Skip to content

 It’s time to end male supremacy in the Catholic Church

-July 25, 2020 by Fr.
+Posted on July 25, 2020by Fr.
 Michael Campion

 By Roy Bourgeois in The National Catholic Reporter, 24 July 2020 In these challenging times, I am filled with hope to see so many people in our country speaking out about racism and white supremacy.
 It seems that an increased awareness of the need for equality is taking hold where before we saw apathy and…